16796redrobos/16796-Logbook/README.md

 # 16796-Logbook
-2023-2024 First Tech Challenge logbook for 16796 Red Robodragons
+This repository hosts the logbook for the 16796 Red Robodragons FTC team for the CENTERSTAGE (2023-2024) season.